panpcode/go-crudr/README.md

-# todolist Interview Programming Task
+# Programming Task - CRUD with Reorder

 - You have full internet access and may research the solution as you see fit.
 - You should not consult another individual about your solution.